LarsMath/tutorial-algebraic-cryptanalysis/exercises/FXL/instructions.md

 Finally, if time permits, and you are up to an additional challenge, there are some bonus exercises/optimizations to consider.

 ### Exercise 1: XL
-In the notebook `xl.ipynb` you can find the outline of an XL implementation.
+In the notebook [XL.ipynb](./XL.ipynb) you can find the outline of an XL implementation.
 Your task is to finish the missing functionality.
 Study all the cells in the notebook closely before implementing.
 You can use the slides to recap information.